FIND OUT HOW MUCH YOU CAN

 GEICO: Best Overall

-We rate GEICO as the best overall auto insurance provider, with a score of 9.5 out of 10.0 for industry reputation and a 9.0 for coverage, customer experience and cost.
+We rate GEICO as the best overall auto insurance provider, with a score of 9.8 out of 10.0 for industry reputation, an 8.5 for coverage, a 9.4 for cost, and a 9.0 for customer experience.
 The company topped our rankings in every category, and we aren’t the only ones to rate GEICO highly.
 The insurer earned an A++ rating for financial strength from AM Best.

 Progressive: Best for High-Risk Drivers